suyashmahar/suyash-thesis/Chapters/snapshot.typ

 === Filesystem-based Durability and msync

 The POSIX `msync()` system call guarantees persistency but provides no atomicity.
 Part of the dirty data can reach the storage device before the application calls `msync()`.
 To achieve atomicity, applications often use a write-ahead-log (WAL) @sqlite-wal @kyotocabinet to write the modified data to a log and then change the memory location in place.
-Applications (e.g., Kyoto Cabinet @kyotocabinet) issue two `msync()` every time they need to atomically update a mapped file, one to persist the write-ahead- log and the second to persist the application updates.
+Applications (e.g., Kyoto Cabinet @kyotocabinet) issue two `msync()` every time they need to atomically update a mapped file, one to persist the write-ahead-log and the second to persist the application updates.
 Once the data is updated and durable with `msync()`, the application can drop the log.
 Although applications using `msync()` and WAL to achieve crash consistency directly run off of DRAM (when memory-mapped), they suffer from the overhead of context switches, page table scanning (for finding dirty pages), and TLB shootdowns (to clear access/dirty bit for the page table).
 This overhead is negligible compared to the access latency of disks and SSDs, but when running on NVM or memory semantic SSDs, the overhead of performing an `msync()` dominates the application's runtime. #ref(<msyncoverhead-breakdown>) shows the % of runtime spent on the `msync()` call, the context switch overhead for the `msync()` call, and the TLB shootdown overhead across the YCSB workloads for PMDK's KV-Store, modified to use `msync()`.
 For 2~MiB pages, `msync()`'s overhead is up to 100% of the execution runtime.
 With DAX-mapped files, although application `LOAD`s and `STORE`s are directly to the storage media (e.g., Optane) and filtered through caches, the `msync()` system call still provides no atomic durability guarantee.
-On `msync()`on a DAX- mapped file, the kernel simply flushes the cachelines of all dirty pages to the persistent device.
+On `msync()`on a DAX-mapped file, the kernel simply flushes the cachelines of all dirty pages to the persistent device.

-#figure(
+#place(top, float: true, [#figure(
+  placement: top,
   image("../Figures/Snapshot/cam-ready-cxlbuf-comparison.svg", width: 80%),
   caption: [Comparison of PM programming techniques using an append() function that appends a new entry at the end of a persistent array. `msync()` calls in (b) and (c) persist the entire write-containing memory range.]
-)<cxlbuf-comparison>
+)<cxlbuf-comparison>])

 Programmers can use a userspace transactional interface (e.g., PMDK) to avoid performance bottlenecks of the `msync()` system call.
 While this helps with the software overhead, PMDK requires programmers to carefully annotate variables, wrap operations in transactions, and use non-standard pointers.
 These additional requirements make crash-consistent programming with PMDK hard~@corundum and error-prone @liu2020cross@neal2020agamotto@liu2021pmfuzz@Liu:2019:PAF@gorjiara2021jaaru.

 === Programming with FAMS

 FAMS fixes shortcomings of the POSIX `msync()` and simplifies crash consistency with a failure-atomic `msync()` interface.
-FAMS lets the programmer call `msync()` to guaran- tee that the updates since the last call to `msync()` are made atomically durable.
-Despite FAMS's simpler programming model, its kernel-based implementation suffers from perfor- mance overheads.
+FAMS lets the programmer call `msync()` to guarantee that the updates since the last call to `msync()` are made atomically durable.
+Despite FAMS's simpler programming model, its kernel-based implementation suffers from performance overheads.
 #ref(<cxlbuf-comparison>) compares PMDK, traditional `msync()`-based WAL~@sqlite-wal@kyotocabinet, and FAMS using an `append()` method for an array.
-Unlike PMDK or `msync()`, FAMS does not require the programmer to manually log updates either using an undo- log or a write-ahead log.
+Unlike PMDK or `msync()`, FAMS does not require the programmer to manually log updates either using an undo-log or a write-ahead log.
 In the FAMS variant (#ref(<cxlbuf-comparison>)c), the application maps a file into its address space.
 Next, the application updates the mapped data using `LOAD`s and `STORE`s (Line 3) and, finally, calls `msync()` when the data is in a consistent state (Line 5).
 FAMS ensures that the backing file always reflects the most recent successful `msync()` call, which contains a consistent state of application data from which the application may recover.
 FAMS implements failure-atomicity for a file by disabling writebacks from the page cache.
 When an application calls `msync()` on a memory-mapped file, FAMS uses the JBD2 layer of `Ext4` to journal both metadata and data for the file.
 In contrast, PMDK and WAL-based crash consistency require programmers to annotate updated memory locations manually.
 Lines 4-5, #ref(<cxlbuf-comparison>)a for PMDK, and Lines 3-7, #ref(<cxlbuf-comparison>)b for WAL-based crash consistency.
 While PMDK's C++ interface does alleviate some of these limitations, it still requires the use of annotations and fat-pointers, e.g., `persistent_ptr<MyClass> obj`.
 Despite FAMS's simpler programming interface, applications